Spring Garden Revival

 Glenview Municipal Ordinances for Landscaping Operations & Equipment Use

 Glenview regulates landscaping operations to minimize noise and ensure public safety.
-Power dethatchers and similar equipment may be operated between 7 AM and 9 PM on weekdays, and 8 AM to 9 PM on Saturdays; Sunday restrictions may apply, so residents should verify with the Village.
+Power dethatchers and similar equipment may typically be operated between 7 AM and 9 PM on weekdays, and 8 AM to 9 PM on Saturdays; Sunday restrictions may apply, so residents should verify with the Village.
 Noise ordinances limit decibel levels for outdoor equipment, and commercial service providers must be licensed and registered with the Village, carrying comprehensive liability and workers’ compensation insurance.
 Bonding may be required for municipal contracts.
 For questions about landscaping regulations, business licensing, or property maintenance standards, contact:

 Community Development Department